The Irrepressibles

-The Irrepressibles is the creative guise of British musician Jamie McDermott (aka Jamie Irrepressible).
+The Irrepressibles is the creative guise of British musician Jamie McDermott (also known as Jamie Irrepressible).

 History

-Formed in 2002, the Irrepressibles have released three full studio albums and six EPs.
+Formed in 2002, the Irrepressibles have released four full studio albums and six EPs.
 All songs are written by Jamie Irrepressible.
 According to the musician, the project's name is "about breaking boundaries in music and being honest about being gay in music".
 Based in London, England, for many years, Irrepressible currently works from Manchester, after a period in Berlin, Germany.
 The artist changed his name from "Jamie McDermott" to "Jamie Irrepressible" in 2013, on his collaboration with Norwegian electronic duo Röyksopp.

 2009: From the Circus to the Sea

 The project's first release was the soundtrack to Shelly Love's The Forgotten Circus, issued in January 2009.
 The Independent described the group as one of Britain's best-kept secrets.

 2010: Mirror Mirror

 On 11 January 2010, the Irrepressibles released their debut studio album, Mirror Mirror, a collection of twelve baroque pop songs produced by Dimitri Tikovoi and William Turner Duffin and written by Jamie McDermott.
 The album features the single "In This Shirt".

 Mirror Mirror received critical acclaim.
 The Guardian called it "theatrical and very different, a ripe, colourful riposte to all that is Cowell", and The Independent described it as "a dramatic soundscape dripping with echoes of the Weimar Republic and Belle Époque."